Employee Engagement results in high performance which equals profits!

 Communicate to increase employee engagement

 Share the vision, mission purpose and values with the employees.
 Get some feedback on the level of agreement and engagement from them.
-Listen and really hear the feedback without judgement.
+Listen and hear the feedback without judgement.
 Embrace any suggestions for improvement with a willingness to hear and acknowledge.

 Criticism from your employees is a valuable tool to innovate and find ways to do things better.
 Listen to their criticism and ask them for their ideas on how to improve.
 Encourage conversations on improvements and ideas.